Bevan0/DiscordPyExtensionManager/README.md

+NOTICE BEFORE USE: This is discontinued!
+May not work on newest versions without a little tinkering.
+Feel free to fork!
 # DiscordPyExtensionManager
 Extension manager for discord.py, allowing load, unload, and reload of specific parts of your bot, as well as splitting your bot into multiple files.
 # How to Use